Allan122/.UPNCR/README.md

 In conclusion, R.S.
 Sharma’s *Ancient India* highlights how the subcontinent’s history reflects a deep-rooted cultural, political, and social unity that has persisted through millennia, laying the foundation for the collective identity of India.

 ---

+# Chp 2.
+Modern Historians of Ancient India

+## **Colonial Views and Contributions**
+Modern research in the history of ancient India started in the second half of the eighteenth century because of the needs of the colonial administration set up by the British.

+## **Initial efforts**
+**Governor General of Bengal - Lord Warrenhastling**, He was responsible for - It was a phase in which Britishers controlled administration but Judiciary also needed to be controlled.
+So, He created Calcutta Madarasa(1782-84).
+Calcutta Madarasa's primary work was to convert Hindu Law and Muslim Law into English.
+It was the first time that Britishers started to decode/ deconstruct ancient Indian History.
+- **Translation of Manuscript** into **English** as **A Code of Gentoo Laws**.
+- **Sir William Jones** established the **Asiatic Society of Bengal in 1784 in Calcutta**.
+He was the **earliest Orientalist**.

+### Orientalist and Anglicist Controversy:
+The Orientalist and Anglicist controversy refers to the debate in the early 19th century regarding the medium of education and the type of knowledge to be imparted in India under British rule.
+This debate significantly influenced the development of the education system in colonial India.

+#### Orientalists:
+- **Beliefs:** Advocated for the promotion and preservation of traditional Indian knowledge, languages, and culture.
+- **Education Medium:** Preferred education in classical languages like Sanskrit, Persian, and Arabic.
+- **Key Proponents:**
+  - **Sir William Jones:** Founded the Asiatic Society in 1784 to study and promote Indian languages and literature.
+  - **H.H.
+Wilson:** Supported the establishment of educational institutions teaching in classical Indian languages.
+- **Institutions:** Promoted institutions like the Calcutta Madrasa (1781) and the Sanskrit College in Varanasi (1791).

+#### Anglicists:
+- **Beliefs:** Advocated for the introduction of Western knowledge and English as the medium of education.
+- **Education Medium:** Preferred education in English to modernize India and align it with Western standards.
+- **Key Proponents:**
+  - **Thomas Babington Macaulay:** Authored the famous "Minute on Indian Education" (1835) advocating for English education.
+  - **Charles Trevelyan:** Supported the spread of Western literature and science through English education.
+- **Institutions:** Influenced the establishment of English-medium institutions and the introduction of Western curriculum.

+### Key Event:
+- **Macaulay's Minute (1835):**
+  - Argued for the promotion of English education over classical Indian languages.
+  - Led to the adoption of English as the medium of instruction in Indian education.
+  - Signaled a shift towards Western education and the decline of traditional education systems.

+### Importance for UPSC:
+- **Understanding Colonial Policies:** Provides insight into the educational policies and cultural attitudes of the British in India.
+- **Impact on Indian Society:** Helps in understanding the long-term effects on Indian education, culture, and society.
+- **Debates on Language and Education:** Relevant for discussions on language policies, educational reforms, and cultural preservation.

+### Previous UPSC Questions:
+1. **Question:** Discuss the main features of the Orientalist-Anglicist controversy and its impact on Indian education.
+   **Answer:** The Orientalist-Anglicist controversy centered around whether Indian education should be based on traditional Indian knowledge (Orientalists) or Western knowledge and English language (Anglicists).
+The controversy culminated in Macaulay's Minute of 1835, which led to the promotion of English education and Western curricula, significantly influencing the direction of Indian education and aligning it with Western standards.

+Understanding this controversy helps to appreciate the complexities of colonial educational policies and their lasting influence on modern India.

+---

+- **Abhijñānaśākuntalam** was translated into **English in 1789** by **William Jones**.
+### Abhijñānaśākuntalam (The Recognition of Shakuntala)
+#### Overview:
+- **Author:** Kālidāsa, a classical Sanskrit author and playwright, is often regarded as one of the greatest writers in Indian literature.
+He used to work under Gupta.
+- **Type:** Sanskrit play, one of the best-known works of ancient Indian literature.
+- **Significance:** Highly regarded in Indian and world literature, it highlights classical Indian culture, literature, and drama.

+#### Key Elements:
+- **Plot:** The play is based on a story from the Mahabharata.
+It tells the love story of King Dushyanta and Shakuntala, the daughter of sage Vishwamitra and the celestial nymph Menaka.
+- **Themes:**
+  - Love and longing
+  - The conflict between duty and personal desires
+  - The interplay of fate and free will
+- **Structure:** The play is divided into seven acts, showcasing various emotions and events from their meeting to their reunion.

+#### Importance:
+- **Cultural Representation:** Provides insight into ancient Indian society, values, and aesthetics.
+- **Literary Excellence:** Celebrated for its poetic beauty, dramatic structure, and emotional depth.
+- **Influence:** Inspired many adaptations in various Indian languages and other art forms like dance, music, and paintings.

+#### Key Points for UPSC:
+- **Classical Literature:** Understanding the significance of classical works like Abhijñānaśākuntalam helps in appreciating India's rich literary heritage.
+- **Cultural History:** The play reflects social and cultural aspects of ancient India, relevant for understanding the historical context.
+- **Language and Aesthetics:** Demonstrates the richness of the Sanskrit language and classical Indian aesthetics.

+### Previous UPSC Questions:
+1. **Question:** Discuss the significance of Kālidāsa’s Abhijñānaśākuntalam in the context of Indian literature.
+   **Answer:** Abhijñānaśākuntalam, authored by Kālidāsa, is a landmark in Indian literature.
+Its narrative, poetic excellence, and cultural themes reflect the sophisticated literary and cultural traditions of ancient India.
+The play's influence extends beyond literature to other cultural forms, highlighting the interplay of emotions and the philosophical outlook of the time.

+---

+-